Cybernetic1/conceptual-keyboard-v1_bad/README.md

 Explanation of the GUI
 ========================

-1. The 3 columns represent levels 1,2,3 from left to right.
-Click on each category to see its sub-categories.
+1. The left column is the **Tree View** of categories and sub-categories.
-2. After choosing the levels, a list of suggested words will be displayed in the horizontal space.
-Click on each word to send it to the Green Box.
+2. Choose the categories and a list of suggested words will be displayed in right column.
-3. The Green and Red boxes are for constructing sentences.
-You can use drag- -and-drop.
+3. Click on each word to send it to the Text Box (left-click will insert on the left and ditto for right-click).

 Here's a screen shot: (English version is in the top directory)
 <img src="https://raw.github.com/Cybernetic1/conceptual-keyboard/master/Screenshot_Chinese_synonym.png" alt="(screen shot 2)" title="Screen shot 2"/>